etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 does not support updates on views, view business objects can be read and queried but not inserted or updated.

+!!!note
-Note that for the DAL to consider a view as a business object it needs to have a primary key column defined in the application dictionary.
+    For the DAL to consider a view as a business object it needs to have a primary key column defined in the application dictionary.
 This column does not need to be a real primary key in the database but it must hold unique values for each record of the view.

-The changeset for supporting views is linked to  this issue  .
+The changeset for supporting views is linked to  this issue.

 ##  SQL Functions in HQL

-To use SQL Functions in HQL you first must make sure that Hibernate knows about your function.
+To use SQL Functions in HQL, you first must make sure that Hibernate knows about your function.
 So in your java code you have to register the function.
 This is done by creating a class that implements the **SQLFunctionRegister** interface and annotated as _@ApplicationScoped_ .